-- an apology or expression of regret

-- a change of decision

-- a change of policy, procedure or practice

-- offering the opportunity for student counselling or other support

-- other actions consistent with school values that are intended to support the student, parent and school relationship, engagement, and participation in the school community.
+- an apology or expression of regret - a change of decision - a change of policy, procedure or practice - elaboration or explanation of policy, procedure or practice - offering the opportunity for student counselling or other support - other actions consistent with school values that are intended to support the student, parent and school relationship, engagement, and participation in the school community.

-In some circumstances, Gladstone Park Secondary College may also ask you to attend a meeting with an independent third party, or participate in a mediation with an accredited mediator to assist in the resolution of the dispute.
+In some circumstances, Gladstone Park Secondary College may also ask you to attend a meeting with an independent third party or participate in a mediation with an accredited mediator to assist in the resolution of the dispute.